ukparliament/weeknotes.data-search/19/index.md

 ### Domain modelling

-Anya and Michael continued to tidy up the domain model for Questions.
+Anya and Michael continued to tidy up the domain model for questions.
 And indeed answers.

 On Thursday they were joined by Ned who was very helpful around questions of declarations of interest and 'tabling' in general.
 Thanks Ned.
 They've now pulled out [tabling into a separate model](https://ukparliament.github.io/ontologies/tabling/tabling-ontology.html).
 Though it's still in need of comments.